Greginkansas/-openhab-openhab1wiki/Plugwise-Binding.md

 #### Pushed state

-Battery powered devices (Scan, Sense, Stealth, Switch) push their state to the binding.
+Battery powered devices (Scan, Sense, Switch) push their state to the binding.

 The syntax for items that have an `OnOff` state have is: